 Training a Fearful, Aggressive Dog: Teaching Your Dog How to Be Less Scared and More Trusting

 You must first gain his trust to help a dog that is afraid of people.
 Remember, your dog aggression comes from a place of fear.

 Here are some of the key things to bear in mind to helping a dog like this learn to trust again.

-1. Provide fearful dogs with strong leadership.
-It’s important for Buck to know that you are in charge, that you are the protector, the defender of the property and decision maker.
+Going back to Buck, It’s important for him to know that you are in charge, that you are the protector, the defender of the property and decision maker.
 Once he understands this, he can switch off, relax and leave all that decision making to you when visitors come round.

 If you’re interested in learning more ways to work with dogs that have different types of aggression issues, I invite you to request more information about my Dog Trainer Academy program!

 Cheers for now, and look after your wonderful dog!

 I have a 2yr old Wolfhoundx who has aggression tendencies, currently I am seeing a behavioralist for him but it very much seems like it is 2 steps forward and 10 steps back!!

 I am really worried that he will never achieve the level where I freely take him around humans and dogs, I have spent so much time and money on trying to solve the issues but with little to no result!